joshuasrichardson/AntHillSearch/README.md

 - <code>startingPosition</code>: Ordered pair that sets where the agents start in the simulation.

-Note that this method can only be called with the ColonySimulation
+Note that this method can only be called with the LiveSimulation
 (not with the RecordingPlayer).

 ## Interfaces

-There are currently 5 different interfaces available.
+There are currently 4 different interfaces available.

-### ColonySimulation

-This interface is the original interface where many parameters can be set by the user by specifying them in the constructor or letting the default values in <code>Constants.py</code> apply.
-This is the most flexible interface, but it requires the most specification of parameters to match what the user might be looking for.
-(See the "Parameters" section above for more information on what parameters can be set.)

 ### EngineerInterface